cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/helper_functions.rst

    Upon successful completion, a value of ``0`` is returned.
 Otherwise, a value of ``-1`` is returned and ``errno`` is set to indicate the error.

-**ERRORS**

-   ``kill()`` will fail and no signal will be sent if:

-   [EINVAL]
-      *Sig* is not a valid, supported signal number.

-   [EPERM]
-      The sending process is not the super-user and its effective user id does not match the effective user-id of the receiving process.
-When signaling a process group, this error is returned if any members of the group could not be signaled.

-   [ESRCH]
-      No process or process group can be found corresponding to that specified by pid.

-   [ESRCH]
-      The process id was given as ``0``, but the sending process does not have a process group.